Schools scramble to feed students after coronavirus closures

 Esco, a single mother who was just promoted to manager at a Dollar Tree, fears she’ll be fired because she can’t work following school closures in Elk Grove, the fifth-largest district in California.
 She’s among the parents who are relying on school leaders as they look for ways to keep millions of America’s poorest children from going hungry.

 While schools across the U.S. close their doors to try to prevent the spread of the new virus, they're cobbling together arrangements for grab-and-go lunch bags or setting up delivery routes.
-Congress is considering making it easier for school meals to be passed out at places like food banks as schools shut down in Ohio, Maryland and New Mexico and in major cities like Los Angeles, Houston, San Francisco, Seattle and Washington, D.C.
+Congress is considering making it easier for school meals to be passed out at places like food banks as schools shut down in states including Ohio, Maryland, Michigan, Virginia, Oregon, New Mexico and South Dakota, and in major cities like Los Angeles, San Francisco, San Diego, Houston, Seattle, Philadelphia and Washington, D.C.

 Even though most patients infected with the virus have only mild or moderate symptoms such as a fever or cold, school closures are widely accepted as a key way to slow the spread.